-The Pussers Painkiller® Story
+The Pusser’s Painkiller® Story

-The infamous Pusser’s Painkiller® had its start at the six-seat Soggy Dollar Bar on a long stretch of white sand beach at White Bay on the island of Jost Van Dyke in the British Virgin Islands.
+A version of the classic Pusser’s Painkiller® had its start at the six-seat Soggy Dollar Bar on a long stretch of white sand beach at White Bay on the island of Jost Van Dyke in the British Virgin Islands.
 There’s no dock, so the usual way in is to swim.
-Of course, your dollars get wet – hence the name: Soggy Dollar Bar.
+Of course, your dollars get wet, hence the name “Soggy Dollar Bar.”